DataliftHQ/admiral/.github/ISSUE_TEMPLATE/bug-report.md

 # Version

 ```
-Paste the output from `datalift --version` here.
+Paste the output from `admiral --version` here.
 ```

 # Logs